joelchin/ccicuh/about.md

 We are a Christian fellowship at **Addenbrooke’s Hospital (CUH)**.

 We welcome staff, students, and anyone interested in exploring the Christian faith.

-- 📖 Weekly Bible studies
+- Prayer and worship
-- 🙏 Prayer meetings
+- Talks and Bible study
-- ☕ Fellowship and encouragement
+- Fellowship and encouragement

-Contact: [your@email.com]
+Contact: [cuchchristians@gmail.com]